Please note that this article contains information that is only relevant to American clinics.

 Secondly, there are going to be some new modifiers.
 These will indicate that a service was completed by an assistant and not a full-fledged therapist.
 While the CMS has not revealed what the exact name of those modifiers are just yet, we do know that use of them will entitle your practice to 85% of the typical Medicare payment amount.

 And last but certainly not least, the CMS has confirmed that they will begin rolling out the new Merit-Based Incentive Payment System (MIPS) in 2019.
-While it’s not officially a requirement until the 2021 calendar year, PTs, OTs, and SLPs will be given an opportunity to familiarize themselves with MIPS as early as next year.
+MIPS collection in 2019 will affect your reimbursement rates for 2021 so PTs, OTs, and SLPs will need to take this as an opportunity to familiarize themselves with MIPS.

 Do you know how to include therapy assistants on invoices?
 Click here to watch our tutorial video.